Graphic Design

 LOCKDOWN WATCHLIST – VISUALISING AMERICA’S MOST-WATCHED SHOWS

-I began by researching which shows were most popular during COVID-19 and quickly discovered that The Office (U.S.) was one of the top-streamed series.
-Naturally, I re-watched it — purely for research purposes, of course 😇 — and started sketching ideas on paper.
+I began by researching which shows were most popular during COVID‑19 and discovered that The Office (U.S.) was one of the top‑streamed series.
+Naturally, I re‑watched it — purely for research purposes 😇 — and started sketching ideas on paper.

-I wanted to ground the design in the world of the show, so I began by mapping out the floorplan of the Dunder Mifflin office.
-This process was both challenging and fun, as I pieced it together from stills, set references, and fan-made resources.
-I then annotated the floorplan with key moments and iconic scenes, creating a sense of narrative and movement within the space.
+To ground the design in the world of the show, I mapped out the Dunder Mifflin office floorplan, piecing it together from stills, set references, and fan‑made resources.
+I annotated the layout with key moments and iconic scenes, creating a sense of narrative and movement within the space.

-Alongside this, I explored typography and title concepts, playing on the look and tone of The Office while incorporating the colours of the American flag to tie in the broader cultural context.
+Alongside this, I explored typography and title concepts inspired by The Office’s branding, incorporating the colours of the American flag to tie in the broader cultural context.

-Once the layout and title direction were set, I began illustrating each character in Procreate.
-I experimented with a minimal facial style, aiming to make every character instantly recognisable through shape, expression, and body language rather than facial detail.
+Once the layout and title direction were set, I illustrated each character in Procreate, experimenting with a minimal facial style that relied on shape, posture, and expression for recognisability rather than facial detail.

-I also referenced fan-favourite rankings to determine the character arrangement and hierarchy within the composition, placing Michael Scott at the centre, surrounded by familiar props like his desk toys and the “World’s Best Boss” mug.
+Fan‑favourite rankings informed the composition hierarchy — placing Michael Scott at the centre, surrounded by familiar props like his desk toys and the “World’s Best Boss” mug.

-Each illustration was refined digitally and composed in Illustrator, resulting in a final piece that celebrates both data and fandom through a playful, cohesive visual style.
+Each illustration was refined digitally and composed in Illustrator, resulting in a final piece that celebrates both data and fandom through a cohesive, playful visual style.

 REFLECTION